Lyzev/PerfectlyBalancedHorses/README.md

     - [Discord](#discord)
     - [GitHub](#github)

+## Why?

+Horses in Minecraft are often overlooked due to their lack of utility compared to other types of transportation, such as elytra or boats.
+This plugin aims to make horses more useful by enhancing the breeding process, allowing players to breed horses with improved stats.
+By modifying attributes such as movement speed, jump strength, and health, players can create exceptionally fast, high-jumping, and healthy horses that are more competitive with other forms of transportation.

+And it is just fun to breed horses and see what you get!

 ## Installation

 1. Download the version of the plugin you need from [Modrinth](https://modrinth.com/plugin/perfectlybalancedhorses).
 2. Place the downloaded JAR file in the `plugins` directory of your server.
 3. Start or reload your server.
 (It is recommended to restart the server to ensure the plugin is loaded correctly.)
 4. Configure the plugin to your liking by editing the `config.yml` file in the `plugins/PerfectlyBalancedHorses` directory.
 5. Reload the plugin using the `/pbhreload` command or by restarting the server.
 6. Enjoy breeding perfectly balanced horses!